sugeng-sulistiyawan/yii2-aws-s3/README.md

 ##### getPresignedUrlDuration

-The default pressigned URL duration is set to "+1day", override this method and use your own expiration.
+The default pressigned URL duration is set to "+30 minutes", override this method and use your own expiration.

 ```php
 protected function getPresignedUrlDuration($attribute)